zaldih/themery.nvim/readme.md

 ## Configuration

 Configuration is simple and intuitive.
-It consists of 2 steps which are described below:

-1. Setup
-2. Persistence

-### Setup

 #### Minimal config